< Back

 Source: Rollmo

-Through rigorous data quality assurance processes and transparent reporting of sources and methodologies, IMEO strives to build strong confidence in the integrity and utility of measurement-based data.
+Through transparent reporting of sources and methodologies and rigorous data quality assurance processes, IMEO builds confidence in the quality, integrity and utility of measurement-based data.

 Towards data integration

-IMEO collects and integrates data through rigorous industry reporting via the Oil and Gas Methane Partnership 2.0 (OGMP 2.0), from satellites via the Methane Alert and Response System (MARS), from its series of global methane science studies, and from national emissions inventories.
+IMEO collects and integrates data through rigorous industry reporting via the Oil and Gas Methane Partnership 2.0 (OGMP 2.0), from satellites via the Methane Alert and Response System (MARS), from IMEO-funded and partner-led global methane science studies, and from national emissions inventories.

 Methodologies